Ro706/friday_v_3/README.md

-It looks like the repository does not have an existing README.md file.
-Based on the provided `main.py` file, here's a draft for your README file:

----

 # Friday v3

 Friday v3 is a Python-based voice recognition and text-to-speech application.
 This project uses the `speech_recognition` and `pyttsx3` libraries to listen to audio input from the microphone, convert it to text, and then speak it back to the user.